Brandon railway station: London and North Eastern Railway (1923–1947)

-British Railways (1948-1994)
+British Railways (1948–1994)

 On nationalisation in 1948 the station and its services came under the auspices of the Eastern Region of British Railways.

 In 1978 Brandon became an unstaffed station.

 The privatisation era (1994-present day)

-On privatisation, Anglia Railways took over the management of the station and most of its services on 5 January 1997.
-Services to the Midlands were operated by Central Trains.
+On privatisation, Central Trains took over the management of the station and all of its services on 5 January 1997.

 On 1 April 2004 management of the station and the bulk of its services came under National Express East Anglia, then known as one.

 On 11 November 2007 services between Liverpool and Norwich were transferred to East Midlands Trains upon the breakup of the Central Trains franchise.

 Until spring 2009, an original telegraph pole route remained in situ from here to Wymondham; this was one of the last remaining in the country.

 The station and most of its services were transferred to Abellio Greater Anglia on 5 February 2012.

 On 18 August 2019, all services operated by East Midlands Trains transferred to East Midlands Railway upon the expiry of the former's franchise.

 Proposed demolition

 In 2020, Greater Anglia planned to demolish the historic 1840s station building to enlarge the car park.
 On 6 May 2020 Greater Anglia confirmed that it had been granted permission to carry out the work.
 The project was expected to begin by the end of 2020.

 Greater Anglia's plan was to replace it with a car park and "anti-vandal waiting shelters".
 In spite of objections by the local parish council and others, Breckland District Council said, "The only issues of consideration ... are the method of demolition and site restoration.
 The purpose of this application is not to assess the historical merit of the building and potential restoration of the building."

 However, according to Historic England, railway stations of such an early date are considered to be "of international significance as being among the earliest railway structures in the world, and even partial survivals need to be assessed carefully".
 Nevertheless, the Railway Heritage Trust (sponsored by Network Rail and Highways England) did not support the objectors' cause.
 However SAVE arranged for plans to be drawn up for an office conversion, in another attempt to preserve the building.

 In August 2020 the planned demolition was put on hold following campaign group SAVE Britain’s Heritage launching judicial proceedings.
-At the end of August the station was granted Grade II listed status.
+On 28 August 2020, the station was granted Grade II listed status.